nimib-land/nimconf24/nimibook.md

 ## nimibook content draft

 part 1
-- what is nimibook
+- what is nimibook [x]
     - a port of mdbook to nim(ib)
         - popular in rust (rsut book) but see also nim days!
     - a (first) static site generator for nimib
+- example of mdbook
-- examples of usage:
+- examples of nimibook usage (and show features)
     - scinim
     - https://getenu.com/docs/intro.html
     - norm